Skip to main content

 Intermediate

-Once a foundational understanding is established, the process of becomes a clear, sequential protocol.
+Once a foundational understanding is established, the process of genetic testing becomes a clear, sequential protocol.
 This is the mechanism through which we translate your biological code into actionable clinical intelligence.
 The journey from a clinical question to a personalized therapeutic plan involves several distinct stages, each building upon the last to create a comprehensive picture of your unique endocrine function.
 This process demystifies why your body responds the way it does and provides a precise roadmap for optimization.

 The Clinical Pathway from Inquiry to Insight